snakeland/simple_python_project/simple_python_project/Copilot.md

 8. Added CI and README badge
    - Added `.github/workflows/ci.yml` that installs the package in editable mode and runs `pytest` across Python 3.10, 3.11, and 3.12.
    - Added a CI badge placeholder to `README.md` with instructions to replace `OWNER/REPO`.
+   9. Pushed repository to GitHub

+      - The project was added to GitHub and pushed to remote at: https://github.com/snakeland/simple_phython_project.git
+      - Local `main` branch was pushed and set to track `origin/main`.

 ## Commands run (examples)